Skurks/Skurks/README.md

-2019 (Professional) | Building & shipping new products in support of RT's growth & customer retention goals 2019 (Both) | Be a great human to others --> Pay it forward 2x a week, write more hand-written notes 2019 (Personal) | Be a physically/mentally healthier me --> Meditate & workout 4x a week 5 Years | COO role and/or create a new real estate venture
+2019 (Professional) | Building & shipping new products in support of RT's growth & customer retention goals 2019 (Both) | Be a great human to others --> Pay it forward 2x a week, write more hand-written notes 2019 (Personal) | Be a physically/mentally healthier me --> Meditate & workout 4x a week 2019 (Personal) | Play more competitive golf --> Qualify for a USGA/CDGA championship 5 Years | COO role and/or create a new real estate venture